ilswh/bakers/README.md

 ## Credits

-When building bakers I followed the walkalong of Moments and Django REST Frameworks.
+When building bakers I followed the walkalong of Moments and Django REST Frameworks from Code Institute.
 When building the contact feature I took inspiration from my mentors project and when building the bookmark feature I took inspiration from one of my mentors students.
 They are linked below, under content.

 ### Content